RadeonOpenCompute/ROCm_Documentation/ROCm_API_References/HCC-API.rst

 Support for memory pointer
 *****************************
-C++ AMP doens't support lambda capture of memory pointer into a GPU kernel.
+C++ AMP doesn't support lambda capture of memory pointer into a GPU kernel.

 HC supports capturing memory pointer by a GPU kernel.